husarion/static_docs_deprecated/src/core2/manuals/rosbot-manual.md

 <iframe width="854" height="480" src="https://vimeo.com/225576807" frameborder="0" allowfullscreen> </iframe>

-ROSbot is autonomous robot platform powered by Husarion.
+ROSbot is an autonomous robot platform powered by Husarion.
 It's hard to find an affordable robot platform for rapid autonomous robot development.
-Something that can be a base for custom service robots, inspection robots and robots working in swarms.
-This is why we are creating ROSbot as a project everybody can use to avoid building own autonomous robot platforms from scratch.
+To find a platform that can be a base for custom service robots, inspection robots and robots working in swarms.
+This is why we are creating ROSbot, as a project that everybody can use to avoid building own autonomous robot platforms from scratch.

 ![image](https://github.com/husarion/static_docs/blob/master/src/assets/img/ROSbot_manual/scheme_side.png)
 ![image](https://github.com/husarion/static_docs/blob/master/src/assets/img/ROSbot_manual/scheme_connection.png)